 For an individual serving, place your leftovers in the microwave for 1-2 minutes.

 I recommend letting your London broil rest on a cutting board for 5-10 minutes.
-Slice against the grain before serving with your tender baby potatoes, carrots, and green beans!
+Slice against the grain before serving with your tender baby potatoes, carrots, and green beans.

-🍲 More Delicious Crockpot Recipes
+🍲 More Delicious Slow Cooker Recipes

-- Crockpot BBQ Beef Short Ribs - When you are craving BBQ, these short ribs are tender, flavorful, and effortless to make!
+- Crockpot BBQ Beef Short Ribs - When you are craving BBQ, these short ribs are tender, flavorful, and effortless to make.

-- Crockpot Mac And Cheese - Make some indulgently rich, creamy mac and cheese without pilling up the dishes!
+- Crockpot Mac And Cheese - Make some indulgently rich, creamy mac and cheese without pilling up the dishes.

-- Crockpot Grape Jelly Meatballs - This easy meatball appetizer only requires 4 simple ingredients!
+- Crockpot Grape Jelly Meatballs - This easy meatball appetizer only requires 4 simple ingredients.

-- Crockpot Green Beans And Potatoes - This elevated side dish features green beans in chicken broth with garlic, onion, bacon, and potatoes!
+- Crockpot Green Beans And Potatoes - This elevated side dish features green beans in chicken broth with garlic, onion, bacon, and potatoes.

-- Crockpot Beef Stew - If you are in the mood for a hearty stew, my homemade beef stew will have you hooked!
+- Crockpot Beef Stew - If you are in the mood for a hearty stew, my homemade beef stew will have you hooked.

-- Crockpot Cube Steak - Tender cube steak is smothered with creamy gravy, mushrooms, and savory slow-cooked onions!
+- Crockpot Cube Steak - Tender cube steak is smothered with creamy gravy, mushrooms, and savory slow-cooked onions.

 Do you love a recipe you tried?
 Please leave a 5-star 🌟rating in the recipe card below and/or a review in the comments section further down the page.